ronbn1/myStory/readme.md

 - Logged users can post a comment.
 - Logged users can delete only comments that they post.
 - Logged users can edit their comments.
-- Admin can delete and edit comments.
+- Admin can delete and edit comments and blog posts.